 Withdrawals (redemptions) settle via Fundserv the following business day (T+1 settlement).

 Are ISAs eligible for CDIC insurance?

 Deposits held in Canadian currency are eligible for deposit insurance coverage under the Canada Deposit Corporation Insurance Act.
 For more information on CDIC rules (including maximums), please visit www.cdic.ca or call 1-800-461-2342.
-CDIC coverage can be maximized through the purchase of a Bank of Nova Scotia ISA and a Hollis ISA.
+CDIC coverage can be maximized through the purchase of a Bank of Nova Scotia ISA and an ADS Canadian Bank ISA.

 What expenses are associated with an ISA?

 We do not charge fees.
 There are no management fees/MERs because there are no underlying investments.
 However, transaction fees may be charged by the Dealer.

 What is the unit value/net asset value for these accounts?